Young Adult (film): Plot

 Beth wants to stay out longer, so Mavis offers to drive the drunk Buddy home.
 On the lawn, they share a kiss that is quickly broken up when the babysitter opens the front door to greet them.
-The next day, after an awkward encounter with her parents, who didn't know Mavis was in town, Mavis is invited to Buddy's daughter's naming ceremony.
+The next day, after an awkward encounter with her parents, who didn't know she was in town, Mavis is invited to Buddy's daughter's naming ceremony.
 She later brings Matt to their old high school to get drunk again, and he tells her to grow up.

 The following day, Mavis attends the party, where she declares her love for Buddy, but he rebuffs her.
-Everyone at the party is called out to the lawn to await a surprise Buddy has prepared for Beth.
-Mavis, who has been drinking, collides with Beth, who accidentally spills punch on Mavis's dress.
-Mavis insults her and, in a profanity-laced tirade, tearfully reveals that she became pregnant with Buddy's baby years ago but had a miscarriage at three months.
+Everyone at the party is called out to the lawn to await a surprise he has prepared for Beth.
+A drunk Mavis collides with Beth, who accidentally spills punch on Mavis's dress.
+She insults her and, in a profanity-laced tirade, tearfully reveals that she became pregnant with Buddy's baby years ago but had a miscarriage at three months.

 Buddy, who has been preparing a drum-set gift for Beth in the garage, opens the garage door and belatedly learns what has transpired.
 Mavis asks him why he invited her.
-He reveals it was Beth's idea, as she feels sorry for Mavis.
+He reveals it was Beth's idea, as she feels sorry for Mavis thinking she is suffering from a mental illness and loneliness.
 Humiliated, Mavis leaves and visits Matt, where she breaks down in tears and, later, initiates sex.

 The following morning, while Matt sleeps, Mavis has coffee in the kitchen with Sandra, who still idolizes her.
-Mavis talks about needing to change herself, but Sandra says Mavis is better than the rest of Mercury and should not change.
+Mavis talks about needing to change herself, but Sandra says she is better than the rest of Mercury and should not change.
 Mavis says she agrees and prepares to return to Minneapolis.
 Sandra asks to go with her but Mavis declines and leaves alone.

 In a diner on her way home, Mavis writes the ending of the book, in which the main character graduates high school, quickly leaves her past behind, and looks forward to the future.
 Afterward, in the parking lot, she glances at the crumpled bumper of her car, before driving off.